marshallw64/BusTrackingCapstone/Research/Udemy_Lesson_Apps/README.md

 * User Experince Design Fundamentals (Nicholas)
 * Complete App Design Course (Nicholas)

-## All Course Will Be Completed By 10/31
+## All Courses Will Be Completed By 10/31